 The first thing you’ll need to do is select which environment you want a WSKey for.
 Do you want to test in the Sandbox environment, or are you requesting access to your data in the Production environment?
 We always recommend that you do your initial development, testing and QA work in the Sandbox environment first.

 Select the Web Service(s) you want this WSKey associated with.

-After sending the request, you’ll need to fill in the Personal Information section.
-Be sure to include your institution’s OCLC symbol to expedite the process.
+If you're requesting a Production WSkey please be sure to include your institution’s OCLC symbol to expedite the process.

 - I am interested in commercial use of this web service.

 Only commercial partners need to check this box.